aleen42/PersonalWiki/Programming/JavaScript/webgl/SVG/calibration_parameters/calibration_parameters.md

 #### Ratio

-Ratio is affected by some factors, and the `calibrationParam` is calculated as bellow:
+Ratio is affected by some factors, and the `calibrationParam` is calculated as below:

 - **oriW**: the original width of the image
 - **oriH**: the original height of the image